 Security is a huge pressure point in the world of web design right now.
 Take the time this fall to thoroughly secure your website.
 From a technical perspective, this could mean updating the code on your website.
 Old plugins, themes, and basic codes should be checked every year or so to make sure everything is working properly.
 On the flip side, monitoring who has access to your site will help guarantee website security.
 If you have any past employees who had access to your website please have them removed.
 If there are any temporary accounts, clear those regularly.
 Only allow trusted people, such as your web design team or marketing team, to make any edits to your page.

-For more common digital marketing and other related topics, please contact Success City Online.
+For other related topics, please contact digital marketing agency Success City Online.